 Born and raised in a Philadelphia rowhome, Brendan Boyle worked hard to achieve the American Dream.

-Brendan was elected to the Pennsylvania House of Representatives in 2008 as the first Democrat ever elected to his legislative district.
-Over the course of six years serving Northeast Philadelphia and Montgomery County in Harrisburg, Brendan worked to support record public school funding under Governor Rendell, helped gather bipartisan support for Act 89, the first major transportation bill passed in Pennsylvania in 20 years, and fought against Republican led cuts to our public schools and attacks on organized labor.
+Prior to his service in Congress, Brendan served for six years in the Pennsylvania House of Representatives.
+While serving Northeast Philadelphia and Montgomery County in Harrisburg, Brendan worked to support record public school funding under Governor Rendell, helped gather bipartisan support for Act 89, the first major transportation bill passed in Pennsylvania in 20 years, and fought against Republican led cuts to our public schools and attacks on organized labor.

 He is married to Jennifer, a Montgomery County public school teacher, with whom he has one daughter, Abigail.
 They reside in Northeast Philadelphia.